 Furthermore, SVB had an investment securities portfolio that included $1.3 billion in qualified, affordable housing projects, $14.4 billion in commercial mortgage-backed securities issued by agencies, and $2.7 billion in equity securities that were non-marketable or other.

-Notably, Signature Bank, which also collapsed after SVB, focused on providing commercial multifamily loans for nine different industries, and almost half of these loans ($36 billion) were secured by commercial real estate.
+Notably, Signature Bank, which also collapsed after SVB, focused on providing multifamily commercial real estate loan for nine different industries, and almost half of these loans ($36 billion) were secured by commercial real estate.

 In late 2021, SVB acquired Boston Private, a wealth management, trust, and banking services provider with substantial real estate investments, for $900 million.